Meditation Teacher Academy

 What is the weather like?

 The coldest month in Sedona is December, and then it gets nicer and nicer after that.
-There is sometimes a light dusting of snow, and it becomes magical here.
-Sometimes if there is a snowstorm, the drive over the pass is a bit difficult, so you would have to plan around it.
+There is sometimes a light dusting of snow, and Sedona looks like a magical scene.
+Sometimes if there is a snowstorm, the drive over the pass (going north on I-17) is a bit difficult, so you would have to plan around it.
 The hottest month is June in Sedona.
 Temperatures can range up to 40 degrees in a day.
 Check out the weather here.
 Make your reservations early for your hotel.

-What happens afterwards?
+What happens after I complete the program?
 Will I have ongoing support to make use of the tools?

 What teaching opportunities are available once I am certified?